deepdataspace/dds-cloudapi-sdk/docs/source/index.rst

         # save the image to file
         mask_image.save(f"data/mask_{idx}.png")

 Documentation
 -------------
-As the example shown above, there are three major steps to run a algorithm:
+As illustrated above, executing an algorithm involves three key steps:

-- **1. Config**: Initialize a config object with the API token.
+- **1. Config**: Initializing a configuration object with your API token.
-- **2. Client**: Initialize a client object with the config above.
+- **2. Client**: Setting up a client object with the previously created config.
-- **3. Tasks**: Trigger a task with the client above and get the result.
+- **3. Tasks**: Executing a task through the client to obtain results.

-The first two steps are exactly the same for all algorithms.
+The first two steps remain consistent across all algorithms, providing a unified interface for any task execution.

-So the rest of this doc will introduce the Config and Client briefly and then dive into the details of different usage patterns of every algorithms(task classes).
+The rest of this document will briefly cover the Config and Client before diving into the various usage patterns of the algorithms (or task classes).

 .. toctree::
    :maxdepth: 2